criscara-dev/dendron-template/vault/scratch.md

 I mean: I learn stuff from a lot of different sources and then is easier to recover them (from your brain perspective)

 2020-11-23 21:30: [Secure OS](https://www.qubes-os.org/intro/)

+2020-11-25 08:09 This night I woke up and couldn't sleep :s So I thought and come with some ideas.
+Let me get them down before forget.
+- paintings
+- book on health-longevity for developers
+- plasma ray with mind control